uccser/cs-unplugged/docs/source/author/writing_guide.rst

 at the end.
-The Markdown processor Verto will read the link string and seperate everything before and after the ``?`` symbol, and will create a link using the Django URL tag with everything before symbol (the same way a normal internal link is created).
+The Markdown processor Verto will read the link string and seperate everything before and after the ``?`` symbol, and will create a link using the Django URL tag with everything before the symbol (the same way a normal internal link is created).
 Then the processor will append the query string at the end of the link (see example below).
 Each parameter should be a resource option with its desired value.